Directed by: Ridley Scott || Produced by: Gordon Carroll, David Giler, Walter Hill

 Scott’s use of lighting and sound design are also impressive.
 The film is low-lit, but never without reason; most sequences take place in extended, industrial corridors, hanger bays, a desolate planet, and the decrepit remains of an alien spacecraft.
 The few high-key lighting setups include the crew’s dining area and medical bay.
 The former is home to the film’s most iconic and violent scene, while the latter allows for patient, detailed contemplation of the alien threat in a way only a true science-fiction film could.
 In addition, every sound effect from clinking chains to dripping water to Weaver’s ragged breathing are mixed and edited to add further haunting mood to the unforgettable set-design and creature FX.
 Alien is all about the little things.

-For all these reasons and more, almost every horror film since has been influence by or has ripped off Scott’s masterful Alien.
+For all these reasons and more, almost every horror film since has been influenced by or has ripped off Scott’s masterful Alien.
 It is as much a quintessential slasher picture as the original Texas Chainsaw Massacre (1974), Halloween (1978), Friday the 13th (1980), and A Nightmare on Elm Street (1984).
 Its influence has been felt in the science-fiction genre as well, but since the famous “space marine” archetype originated with Cameron’s Aliens in 1986, most of the original Alien’s impact has been felt in the realm of horror.
 It takes the vast, lonely emptiness of space and transforms it into the ultimate haunted house.
 At it’s core, Alien is a scary movie about a monster killing (and violating) people — but it is the gory, slimy details that make it one of cinema’s all-time greatest achievements.

 SUMMARY & RECOMMENDATION: Alien derives its haunting mood and atmosphere from surrealist artist H.R.
 Giger’s fucked-up imagination and director Ridley Scott’s painstaking attention to detail.
 This movie, as well as its sequel, represent the best of B-movie genre films done with A-list writing, cinematography, and acting.